Restorative Dental Technology – Associate in Science Degree, Certificate of Achievement

 1240.30

-The Pasadena City College Restorative Dental Technology Program curriculum prepares a student for employment in a private or commercial dental laboratory or dental office performing restorative dental techniques and procedures.
-Emphasis is on fundamental and advanced laboratory procedures and concepts in all specialized areas: removable complete dentures, crown and fixed partial dentures, dental ceramics, removable partial dentures, implants, digital dentistry CAD CAM (three levels), and orthodontics and pedodontics.
-Instruction includes courses in intraoral and facial structures, dental materials, two levels of dental anatomy, articulator instrumentation, functional anatomy, dental calculations, dental laboratory management, juris prudence, and legalities, as well as workplace readiness and dental communications.
-Students learn in two fully equipped, state-of-the-art laboratories dedicated to fixed and removable prosthetic fabrication and a digital workflow area.
+The Pasadena City College RESTORATIVE DENTAL TECHNOLOGY PROGRAM curriculum prepares a student for employment in a private or commercial dental laboratory, dental office, or research laboratory performing restorative dental techniques and procedures required for the fabrication of dental prostheses.
+Emphasis is on fundamental and advanced laboratory procedures and concepts in all specialized areas as represented by courses in removable complete dentures, crown and fixed partial dentures, dental ceramics, removable partial dentures, implants, digital dentistry CAD-CAM (three levels), and orthodontics and pedodontics.
+Instruction includes courses in intraoral and facial structures, dental materials, two levels of dental anatomy, articulator instrumentation, functional anatomy, dental calculations, dental laboratory management, jurisprudence, and legalities, as well as workplace readiness and dental communications.
+Students learn in two fully equipped, state-of-the-art laboratories dedicated to fixed and removable prosthetic fabrication and a digital dentistry workflow area.
 Students learn from caring, dedicated, and experienced faculty.

 Program Outcomes